mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 zpipe: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), statically linked, with debug_info, not stripped
 ```

-The extra `--gcc-toolchain` is optional, but may help solving issues where clang the sysroot's GCC, which is needed for the C runtime startup files.
+The extra `--gcc-toolchain` is optional, but may help solving issues where compilation fails due to Clang not detecting where GCC and the various crt*.o files reside in the sysroot.
-The extra `-L` for `/lib` is required because Alpine splits its libraries between `/usr/lib` and `/lib`; the latter is not automatically picked up by `clang` and `gcc`, which both usually expect libraries to be located in `$SYSROOT/usr/bin`.
+The extra `-L` for `/lib` is required because Alpine splits its libraries between `/usr/lib` and `/lib`, and the latter is not automatically picked up by `clang`, which both usually expect libraries to be located in `$SYSROOT/usr/bin`.

+### Writing a wrapper for static linking with Musl and Clang

 Musl packages usually come with the upstream-provided shims `musl-gcc` and `musl-clang`, which wrap the system compilers in order to build and link with the alternative libc.
-In order to provide a similar level of convenience, I whipped the following short Perl script:
+In order to provide a similar level of convenience, I quickly whipped up the following Perl script:

 ```perl
 #!/usr/bin/env perl